November 10, 2021

 You could say that there was a certain pressure on the clergy to poop out a new Pope asap.

-"Well, I guess I'm going to have to fix your shit," she must have said.
+She must have said.
 She was 21 years old and seven months pregnant.

 Caterina rode her horse to Castel Sant'Angelo, the bastion that overlooked the city, and convinced the guards to let her in.